 Delay shipping by leaving us a message at Checkout.

 Creeping Phlox Scarlet Flame Plants for Sale Online

-Scarlet Flame Creeping Phlox is sure to usher spring into your garden with its vibrant star-shaped, magenta-pink blooms.
-A drought-tolerant evergreen, this perennial groundcover creates a dense mat of 6 inch blooms atop needle-like foliage.
-Plant Scarlet Flame in tricky areas like steep banks and rock walls to watch its flowers skillfully spread.
+Phlox Scarlet Flame is sure to usher spring into your garden with its vibrant star-shaped, magenta-pink blooms.
+A drought-tolerant evergreen, this perennial groundcover creates a dense mat of 6-inch blooms atop needle-like foliage.
+Plant Phlox Scarlet Flame in tricky areas like steep banks and rock walls to watch its flowers skillfully spread.